OctoConsulting/keip/operator/examples/basic/README.md

 - IntegrationRoute `keip.octo.com/v1alpha1/testroute`: The custom resource representing a Spring Integration application.
-- Deployment `testroute`: The controller-created deployment that starts up a pod running the `keip-integration` image and executes the configured integration route.
 - ConfigMap `testroute-xml`: Contains the Spring Integration XML configuration.
 - ConfigMap `testroute-props`: Contains the application's configurable properties.
 - Secret `testroute-secret`: Confidential information that will be mounted as a volume in the running pod.
+- Managed by keip controllers:
+    - Deployment `testroute`: Starts up pods running the `keip-integration` image (configured in the `keip-controller-props` ConfigMap) and executes the provided integration logic.
     - Service `testroute-actuator`: Exposes the Spring Actuator.

 Check that pod `testroute` is `Running` and `1/1` is ready: